Skip to main content

 • global config, data, cache, and state directories

-• legacy global TLS artefacts
+• TLS artefacts in ~/.bitloops/certs

 • Bitloops hook integration in known repositories